 I believe it.
-In the 40 plus years I have been teaching, I have never seen anyone the same person twice.
-Over the decades, I have sat with maybe 4000 people, and I can honestly say that each person is different.
+In the 45 plus years I have been teaching, I have never seen anyone the same person twice.
+Over the decades, I have sat with a few thousand people one-to-one, and I can honestly say that each person is different.
 I am grateful for the training I have had that has gifted me with the ability to perceive individuality.

 Individuality is the jewel without price, the great mystery.
 I have been teaching meditation for my entire adult life.
 I am now 60, and I started working as a meditation instructor when I was 18, in 1968.
 No two people are the same in their inner world.
 The take-away from this is that you are not wrong if you are different from your friend, your teacher, or some ideal.
 You are just you.

 During the 1960’s and throughout the 1970’s, I was blessed with superb teachers who lavished attention on me.
 Really, I am astonished that they were so generous.
 I was tutored, in detail, in what individuality is, in this mystery that goes so far beyond the generic.
 They just felt like giving to me.
 I was a college student, making $2 an hour.
 It would take me an entire week of work to afford an hour of their time.
 It was worth it.
 I paid when I could, everything I could, and they gave to me more than I could pay.

 A meditation practice needs to fit with the you that you are now, and serve as a bridge to the person you want to become.
 There is an electricity that flows between body and soul, and that is the power source for meditation.
 Learning to meditate involves learning skills of cooperating with what your life force is doing, how it operates.